Talent search: by-resume vs skills-first

 The cornerstone of the methodology, at least in DevScanr’s interpretation of it, is potentially an unfamiliar thing called dev. profile.
 Not all tech. talent are developers, but, as DevScanr reads talent data from dev. platforms like GitHub or StackOverflow, – we call that data their “dev. profile”.
 Besides raw data, it also includes the inferred data and the automatic interpetations.

 So how it works?
-The platform looks for a person’s open source contributions and activities, the DevScanr AI engine analizes that, extracting and deriving the necessary information.
+The platform looks for a person’s open-source contributions and activities, the DevScanr AI engine analyzes that, extracting and deriving the necessary information.
 Essentially creating an automated resume substitute with its own unique characteristics.

 Following a user, watching an organization, posting a reaction, along with dozens of other event types are tracked, made publicly available by GitHub and, therefore, can be read and taken into account.
 This data contains more than enough information about talent interests, effort, seniority.
 And for, at least, somewhat active users the volume of that exceeds the volume of resume by orders of magnitude.